-3. To use NP resolution in the PING mode, click Add and add a row to NP Resolution List, click Type and select Ping, click the cell of Ping Target, and then click the cell of each server and enter the IP addresses of the ping destination target devices (such as a gateway).
+3. To use NP resolution in the PING mode, click Add and add a row to NP Resolution List, click Type and select Ping, click the cell of Ping Target, and enter the IP addresses of the ping destination target devices (such as a gateway).
 When multiple IP addresses separated by commas are entered, they are regarded as isolated from the network if there is no ping response from any of them.